HMdb.org THE HISTORICAL

 Erected 1981 by West Virginia Department of Culture and History.

 Location.
-39° 21.75′ N, 77° 49.604′ W. Marker is in Shenandoah Junction, West Virginia, in Jefferson County.
+39° 21.75′ N, 77° 49.604′ W. Marker is near Shenandoah Junction, West Virginia, in Jefferson County.
 Marker is at the intersection of Flowing Springs Road (County Route 17) and County Route 17/2, on the right on Flowing Springs Road.
-Click for map.
 Located on the north side of the railroad crossing.
-Marker is in this post office area: Shenandoah Junction WV 25442, United States of America.
+Touch for map.
+Marker is at or near this postal address: 14 Melvin Rd, Shenandoah Junction WV 25442, United States of America.
+Touch for directions.

-General William Darke Marker Photo, Click for full size
+General William Darke Marker image.
+Click for full size.

 2. General William Darke Marker

-Civil War Placemark Photo, Click for full size
+Civil War Placemark image.
+Click for full size.

 3. Civil War Placemark